59de44955ebd/elevator/README.md

 A Python 3 module for Windows 10/11 for dealing with elevation/UAC.

-Its unique selling point ;-) is function `run_elevated_command`, which allows to run an elevated command from an unelevated Python process, and return the result - stdout, stderr and exit code - back to that unelevated process (without any temporary files involved).
+Its unique selling point ;-) is function `run_elevated_command`, which allows to run an elevated command from an unelevated Python process and return the result - stdout, stderr and exit code - back to that unelevated process (without any temporary files involved).

 ## Dependencies